Turbulence and dust fragility in protoplanetary discs: Data Availability

 For a given turbulence level, discs with lower \vfrag are brighter in continuum fluxes $F_\mathrm{1.3mm}$ over the entire evolution, even though the dust mass is nearly identical (the upper panel of Fig. \ref{fig:optical_depth}).
 As the total fluxes are dominated by two dust rings, this implies the brightness of optically thick dust rings varies with the dust size distribution set by \vfrag.
-In other words, despite being optically thick, the brightness of dust rings still depends on the dust size distribution, through its effects on the dust vertical distribution and the height of emitting layers.
-This seems counter-intuitive to our typical expectation that the brightness of optically thick discs is independent of the dust surface density, an assumption which ignores the dust vertical distribution by adopting a vertically averaged surface density.
+In other words, despite being optically thick, the brightness of dust rings still depends on the dust size distribution, through its effects on the dust vertical distribution and the height of emitting layers, which introduce a different dust size distribution from the vertically averaged one at a given radius.
+This seems counter-intuitive to our typical expectation that the brightness of optically thick discs is independent of the dust density, an assumption which ignores the dust vertical distribution by adopting a vertically averaged surface density.